Chicken Confit or olive oil roasted chicken is the most impossibly tender, moist, and crispy-skinned chicken you’ll ever have.

 For the little one, add four chicken thighs, overlapping a tinge, and top with all the same things as above.
 (I ran out of carrots, so I used sliced yellow onions.)

-Next, drizzle enough oil over the entire dish to really let the chicken braise.
+Next, drizzle plenty of oil over the entire dish to really let the chicken braise.

 For the little dish, it’s about half a cup of olive oil (good olive oil!).